 Devices and Reliable Skills

 Systems vary in the skills on which they must rely for effective communication.
 Some such skills are more common than others across categories of devices.
-For example, the ability to sensorily scan a presentation field is one such skill, and then the ability to select a desired target from among distractors.
+For example, the ability to sensorily scan a presentation field is one such skill, followed by the ability to select a desired target from among distractors in that scanned field.
 These skills are common across various grid- or array-based systems because they tend to define their design.

 So, to be clear: no student would be denied access to communication supports even if such skills were not reliably in place.
 We would still search for the most appropriate scaffold.
 While some advanced devices can be used to help train some basic skills which are not yet reliable, those same skills (by the same token) would not be available reliably for AAC on that advanced system.
 This is a context in which the availability of growth opportunities must be weighed carefully; that is to say, this is another risk analysis: with or without using AAC, people typically continue to train (or hone) their communication skills across their lifespan.
 So even though their systems are never expected to be entirely reliable, they still fare best when learning with systems that are fundamentally and mostly reliable, which describes a continual context of growth opportunities.
 A device that is dedicated in significant proportion to training, then, is not really an AAC system, and might not need formal support from an AAC specialist.